Gamefowl Price Guide Philippines 2026: How Much Should You Pay?

 - Pullets are essential for breeding programs

-- Look for birds from hens that have produced winners — ang value ng pullet ay nasa genetics ng nanay
+- Look for birds from hens that have produced winners — a pullet's value is in the mother's genetics

 - Price goes up significantly if the mother has a proven track record